miladdehaghi/PHP-MVC-freamework/README copy 2.md

+Here’s the revised `README.md` file, using `baseModel` only in the models and not in the controllers:

+---

 # PHP MVC Framework

 Welcome to the PHP MVC Framework!
 This framework is designed to help you build scalable and maintainable PHP applications with a clear separation of concerns.